A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples

-In that work, the authors reduced the GAW conjecture to simple groups and verified the inductive GAW condition for certain families of groups.
-We believe that following this approach will reveal a deeper understanding of the AW bijection and ultimately lead to a complete resolution to the GAW conjecture.
+In that work, the same authors reduced the NAW conjecture to simple groups and verified the inductive NAW condition for simple Lie groups at their defining characteristic.
+We believe that following this approach will reveal a deeper understanding of the AW bijection and ultimately lead to a complete resolution to these conjectures.
 At the same time, it brings new and significant challenges in the explicit calculation of characters of finite groups of Lie type.

-In the present paper, we refine the results in \cite{FFZ} to the blockwise version: we formulate the \emph{blockwise Galois Alperin weight (BGAW)} conjecture (see Conjecture \ref{ConjBGAW}) and establish its reduction to simple groups.
-This result is stronger than the original one in \cite{FFZ}; moreover, it enables us to verify the corresponding inductive condition on a case-by-case basis from a block-theoretic point of view.
-It is worth noting that the analogous problem for the McKay conjecture—namely, the reduction theorem for the Alperin–McKay–Navarro conjecture (Conjecture B in \cite{Na04})—remains open.
-Our results may provide new insights toward resolving this question within the broader McKay conjecture program.
+In this paper, we investigate the \emph{blockwise Navarro Alperin weight (BNAW)} conjecture (see Conjecture~\ref{ConjBGAW}) and its reduction to simple groups.
+We begin with the necessary notation.